|Cash Back Rating:||2.9 / 5|

 - People are fine with earning rewards that have to be redeemed at Sam’s Club

 How to use the Sam’s Club Mastercard:

-- Keep your Sam’s Club membership current through February (you’ll lose your rewards if you cancel your membership before then)
+- Keep your Sam’s Club membership current through at least February when you can spend your rewards balance from the previous year.

-- For maximum cash back, use the card to pay for gas and dining purchases
+- Use the card to pay for gas and dining purchases to maximize your rewards.

 All reviews are prepared by CreditCards.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including card rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the bank’s website for the most current information.